Patternslib/Patterns/demo/inject/documentation.md

 ## Where and what to inject

-The most simple injection fetches a source via ajax, extracts its body's content and replaces the current body's content with it:
+The most simple injection fetches a source via AJAX, extracts its body's content and replaces the current body's content with it:

     <a href="news.html" class="pat-inject">
       Display news content in body content
     </a>

 Admittedly, this is a rare use case.
-However, it is ideal to understand the defaults:
+However, it is ideal for understanding the defaults:

 > Default selector and source and target selector